umarcor/ghdl/doc/examples/quick_start/Caccess/README.rst

 .. literalinclude:: cSharedVar.c
    :language: c

-These are also exposed to the custom entry point in main.c:
+These are also exposed to the custom entry point in :file:`main.c`:

 .. literalinclude:: main.c
    :language: c

+It is seen that the array's length is established, and its contents filled with square numbers, before the GHDL simulation happens.
+After that, the array is read out.

 Compilation
 -----------